lob/lob-typescript-sdk/Migration.md

 This guide illustrates differences between Lob’s current JavaScript library (lob-node) and our new TypeScript SDK (lob-typescript-sdk).
 The new TypeScript SDK supports all generally available endpoints and has the benefit of being built with TypeScript.
 We have also compared performance and found the new TypeScript SDK is equivalent or improved in most cases with some operations experiencing a consistent 2X improvement.

+Note: apps written in JavaScript or TypeScript can both utilize Lob’s TypeScript SDK

-In this guide we compare the following method pattern.
+In this guide we compare how lob-node and lob-typescript-sdk implement the following method pattern.

 - CREATE
 - LIST